Misato Katsuragi: Personality and relationships

 According to Kazuya Tsurumaki, assistant director of Neon Genesis Evangelion, in early episodes Misato and Shinji talk while maintaining a detached, laconic attitude without looking at each other; Misato speaks to Shinji without entering his room "like they [are] looking through a slightly opened door, but not connecting".
 Yūichirō Oguro, co-editor of home video editions of the series, noted how in Evangelion the characters tend to avoid making eye contact in the early episodes, including Misato and Ritsuko, while in the second episode Shinji and Misato make direct eye contact several times.
 With time, they become emotionally closer.
 In the twelfth episode, Misato tells Shinji about the bitter relationship she had with her father and her reasons for joining Nerv, identifying with Shinji and his relationship with his father Gendo.
 A relationship of mutual esteem grows between Misato and Shinji, and she develops an attachment to him.
 Misato's relationship with Shinji has been compared to that between a mother and her son; an older sister and a younger brother; an adult and a child; a superior and a subordinate; and between two lovers.

-The Guardian's Anne Billson noted that Misato frequently thrusts bosom or bottom at Shinji, but "these glimpses are from Shinji's point of view".
-Shinji Higuchi, a staff member of the series, described Shinji's and Misato's relationship as "a temporary relationship that could fade away at any time".
+Several critics have noted that Misato and Shinji's relationship simultaneously combines maternal and sexual elements at the same time.
+The Guardian's Anne Billson noted that Misato frequently thrusts her bosom or bottom at Shinji, but "these glimpses are from Shinji's point of view".
+Shinji Higuchi, a staff member of the series, described their relationship as "a temporary relationship that could fade away at any time".
 In an interview, Hideaki Anno said he was unsure whether Kaji is the person Misato loves the most; Misato, in his opinion, could not be happy staying with Kaji and "could fall in love with Shinji".
-In a scene in the twenty-third episode, Misato enters Shinji's bedroom after the death of his classmate Rei Ayanami.
-Misato tries to touch his hand and comfort him but he shrugs off her touch; according to the filmbooks of the series, she may be about to offer him sex to comfort him and compensate for her loneliness.
+In a scene in the twenty-third episode, "Rei III", Misato enters Shinji's bedroom after the death of his classmate Rei Ayanami.
+Misato tries to touch his hand and comfort him, but he shrugs off her touch; the filmbooks of the series suggest that she may be about to offer him sex in the scene to comfort him and compensate for her loneliness.
+Evangelion Chronicle, an official encyclopedia about the series, argues that Shinji rejects Misato because she merely tries to use him as a distraction and that he "is sensitive to this kind of deception".
+Gainax's staff, by contrast, reported that Hideaki Anno reacted angrily when he learned that audiences had interpreted the scene in a sexual way.
 According to an official pamphlet of The End of Evangelion, Misato is in many ways Shinji's "first woman".
 In the film The End of Evangelion, Misato and Shinji say goodbye for the last time; Misato kisses Shinji on the lips and gives him her cross-shaped pendant.
-Oguro noted in the penultimate episode of the series Misato is laying naked and the reasons for her lively, action-oriented behavior are revealed, while in The End of Evangelion she again becomes the focus of the action but dies in an attempt to save Shinji and with an opposite portrayal to that of the classic series finale.
+Oguro noted that the penultimate episode of the series analyzes Misato and the reasons for her lively, action-oriented behavior are revealed, while in The End of Evangelion she again becomes the focus of the action but dies in an attempt to save Shinji and with an opposite portrayal to that of the classic series finale.
 For Oguro, as for Anno, Misato would be accustomed to superficial interpersonal relationships, but according to Oguro in the finale she may have tried for the first time "to get involved with others".